newcore-network/go-stdlib/docs/stdResponses.md

 # Standard Responses Package Documentation

-This document outlines the `standardResponses` package, which provides standardized methods for generating consistent API responses and error handling in applications using the Fiber web framework.
+This document outlines the `response` package, which provides standardized methods for generating consistent API responses and error handling in applications using the Fiber web framework.

 ## Overview

-The `standardResponses` package ensures uniformity in API responses by offering a set of pre-defined response and error handling functions.
+The `response` package ensures uniformity in API responses by offering a set of pre-defined response and error handling functions.
 These functions help streamline logging and response formatting, while also including relevant context about the route, method, and data involved.

 ## Features